-In Santa Clara County, the Department of Child Support Services (DCSS) hearings are generally held in Departments 70 and 71 of the Santa Clara County Superior Court located at 201 N. First Street, in San Jose, California.
-On the second Wednesday of each month, some DCSS hearings are heard in Department 107 of the Santa Clara Superior Court at 301 Diana Ave. in Morgan Hill, California.
-Law and motion calendars start at 8:15 am or 1:15 pm.
+In Santa Clara County, the Department of Child Support Services (DCSS) hearings are conducted both in-person and remotely using MS Teams, they are held in Department 71 of the Santa Clara County Superior Court located at 201 N. First Street, in San Jose, California.
+Law and motion calendars start at 9:00 am or 1:30 pm.
 The Commissioners may set other times for longer hearings, settlement conferences or status conferences.
 Please be on time.
 If you are not in the courtroom on time, your case could be resolved without input or your hearing could be cancelled.

 Attorneys from DCSS appear in the public interest but do not represent either parent or the child.
 There is no attorney-client relationship with either parent or with the child per Family Code §17406.
 Most parties are not represented by an attorney, however, parties are welcome to find their own attorneys to represent them even if they have a case with DCSS.
 If you do obtain an attorney to represent you for child support, please let us know.